 If you don’t have the time to launch a large promotion or sale, a simple Labor Day spin on your next planned email will also work just fine.
 By incorporating some of the traditional patriotic design elements, you can elevate a simple email newsletter into a fun Labor Day celebration!

 In need of some more inspiration for your Labor Day email newsletters?
-The brand new Labor Day email template in Mail Designer 365 is the perfect place for you to kickstart your campaigns ready for Labor Day Weekend – exclusive for Mail Designer 365 customers.
+Mail Designer 365 is the perfect place for you to kickstart your campaigns ready for Labor Day Weekend.
+Check out our awesome collection of email designs, including Labor Day email templates – exclusive for Mail Designer 365 customers.